ibm-cloud-docs/assistant/deploy-web-chat.md

 1. For {{site.data.keyword.conversationshort}} to connect to a Salesforce service desk, it needs information about your organization's Salesforce chat deployment and button implementations.
 Specifically, it needs the API endpoint, organization ID, deployment ID, and button ID.
 The service can derive the values that it needs from code snippets that you copy and paste to this configuration page.
 {: #deploy-web-chat-salesforce-get-deployment-info}

+    In a separate browser tab or window, open your Salesforce account settings page.
+Log in with a user ID that has administrative privileges.
+You must switch back and forth between your Salesforce and {{site.data.keyword.conversationshort}} Web Chat integration setup pages.
+It's easier to do so if  you have both pages open at once.
+    {: tip}

     - Get the deployment code for your Salesforce Agent Configuration chat deployment.

       Go to the Salesforce **Setup>Chat>Deployments** page.
 Find your organization's deployment.
 Scroll to the end of the chat deployment configuration page and copy the *Deployment Code* snippet.